 With being a business owner and a mom, I understand the value of time and it empowers me to give you back yours.
 My desire is to help you turn your limitations into strengths, enabling you to have more time to do what you love.
 I do this by taking away your frustrations with social media so you can work your business, have more time to meet new clients and have more time with the people you love.
 I take you through each step with ease and simplification so you understand social media.

-Recently, Digital Rochester honored me as a finalist for all my hard work in the Technology world with the 2016 Technology Woman of the Year and Rochester Women’s Network has named me a 2016 Up and Coming Business Woman.
+In 2016, I was named an Up and Coming Business Woman sponsored by the Rochester Women’s Network and Digital Rochester honored me as a finalist for all my hard work in the Technology world at the 2016 Technology Woman of the Year breakfast.

 Today, everything I do is about helping small business owners like YOU get results, not run scared from social media.
 Social media is crucial to business today—but I don’t believe it needs to be stressful or take up hours of your life.